 Note: All watches on this list come with GPS, heart rate monitoring, and Bluetooth connectivity.

 The best all-around running watch right now is the Garmin Forerunner 245 Music.
 As one of the best Garmin watches, it has pretty much everything you could want in a running watch: It’s lightweight, it has a good battery, it stores up to 500 songs, and it has all the activity-tracking sensors and features that you’d expect from a Garmin.
 It’s admittedly missing some smartwatch features - but so are most of the watches on this list, which prioritize fitness over making phone calls.

 If you’re on a budget, the Amazfit T-Rex doesn't have the sleek design of most watches on the market today, but as one of the best cheap smartwatches, it packs a lot of features — including a compass, altimeter, and AMOLED display— into a $140 package.

-On the other hand, if you don’t mind a hefty price tag and an equally hefty device, the Garmin Fenix 6X Pro Solar ($1,149) will give you weeks of battery life and (perhaps) more tracking capabilities that you know what to do with.
+If you're willing to pay a hefty premium, the Garmin Fenix 7 will give you weeks of battery life and (perhaps) more tracking capabilities that you know what to do with.
 This is the best running watch for runners who spend a lot of time outdoors.